Manning: The Celtics are Broken after New York Meltdown - CLNS Media

 “Repetitive result, this happening,” he said.
 “Either we’re going to make some adjustments and get tired of it or it’s going to keep happening.
 The message was short and sweet.
 It wasn’t about the last play, again, it was everything leading up to it.
 We need some leadership, somebody that can calm us down and not get rattled when everything starts to go a little south and I think it snowballs between our guys, or do I have to stop all our momentum and pace and call a play? … (it’s) some kind of lack of mental toughness there, where something goes a little bad and we all start to drop our head, or everybody adds to it instead of stepping up and calming us.”

 Those comments rang controversially overnight, given Udoka’s position to affect change.
 They also contain truth.
 His fourth-quarter lineups, including the starters early in the fourth and a Dennis Schröder-Marcus Smart back court duo floundered like it had earlier in the week spacing-wise.
 It felt wrong to loop in Jayson Tatum, in full control offensively all night with 36 points and nine assists, with the rest of the team speaking specifically to this night.
-Udoka had a rough game, but this wasn’t a spot collapse against a good team.
+Udoka managed a rough game, but this wasn’t a spot collapse against a good team.

 This marked what should’ve been the third straight disastrous loss against a lottery team, considering how Boston narrowly escaped the Magic on Sunday.
-Everyone’s been involved in that, allowing Terrence Ross to go off on Sunday, the Spurs to score with ease on Wednesday.
+Everyone’s been involved in that, allowing Terrence Ross to go off on Sunday and the Spurs to score with ease on Wednesday.
 The positive net ratings with Smart, Jaylen Brown, Tatum and Robert Williams III available didn’t change who they’ve become.
+Rattled often, Williams III agreed, in moments of adversity.
+He mentioned they struggled to hear Udoka in timeout, Tatum pointing to communication breakdowns in high-leverage moments.
+They even lose themselves on the boards in key spots.

 What Udoka hoped to build is barely off the ground halfway through his first season, and he doesn’t expect that to change overnight.
 This mix no longer seems tenable, and although Grant Williams and Josh Richardson appearances might’ve helped late, the team ranks 25th defensively in the fourth quarter.
 Any ascent by either has recently been offset by Horford’s rapid regression offensively.
 They never had the shooting on paper.